Hello and welcome to Accessible Web! Today, we’re going to be taking a look at our badge- what exactly is the badge and how to get the most out of it.

 This first snippet is required and should be placed as close to your closing body tag as possible.
 The other two snippets are optional- the Website Target snippet will allow you to place the badge in a specific location, while the text only snippet allows you to embed a text only link to the badge instead of the standard badge as we have seen in the demonstration.

 Thanks for watching!
-Check out our other videos to learn more about how to get the most out of Console, our tool for managing and organizing your accessibility work.
+Check out our other videos to learn more about how to get the most out of RAMP, our tool for managing and organizing your accessibility work.